conda-forge/conda-forge.github.io/community/governance.md

 * **Quorum:**
   Quorum for votes can be met in one of three ways depending on the
-  vote: the standard quorum rules, the accelerated quorum rules, and the “time out” quorum rules.
+  vote: the standard quorum rules, the accelerated quorum rules, and the "time out" quorum rules.
 The specific quorum rules applicable for each vote are listed below.

   **Standard Quorum Rules**: All percentages below express *both*